KILTprotocol/spec-ext-credential-api/readme.md

 The extension MUST only send the credential with active consent of the user.
 This is the first step where the user’s DID is revealed to the dApp.

 The `challenge` from the previous message MUST be used to create the [verifiable presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) with the private key of the identity which owns the credential.
-This prevents replay attacks by confirming the ownership of this identity.
+The challenge is added to the data integrity proof which prevents replay attacks by confirming the ownership of this identity.

 |              |                       |
 | ------------ | --------------------- |